 -->'''Cinnna:''' I am Cinna the poet!
 I am Cinna the poet!

 -->'''Rioters:''' Tear him for his bad verses!
 Tear him for his bad verses!

 * Act IV, Scene I: When Lepidus, a "slight, unmeritable" member of the Triumvirate according to Antony, leaves on an errand, Antony tells Octavius that it's probably best to have him be the errand-running workhorse of the three, to be "either led or driven, as we point the way."
 Octavius says that Antony may do as he wishes, "but he's a tried and valiant soldier."
 "So is my ''horse,'' Octavius," Antony retorts.

-* In a very sadistic and dark way, Antony's speech at Caeser's funeral, and pretty much every time he says "[[SarcasmMode And Brutus is a honorable man]]" cracked me up.
+* Antony's speech at Caesar's funeral is full of cunning yet florid insults, specially every time he says "[[SarcasmMode And Brutus is a honorable man]]".